Kalwak/Kalwak_Portfolio/README.md

 frontend/static/  and frontend/templates/

-now add the static files from the dist folder to frontend/static/ and move the index.html from the dist folder to the frontend/templates/ folder.
+now add the static files from the dist folder to frontend/static/, add the favicon into the frontend/static/ folder and move the index.html from the dist folder to the frontend/templates/ folder.

+Make sure the index.html is correctly formated to django's templating, add the {% csrf_token %} at the beginning of the body and change all the "./favicon..." to "/static/favicon..."

+## Frontend development

+Checkout this [README](portfolio-webpage/README.md) for more details.

 ## Built With